bushbaby/BsbFlysystem/README.md

 ## Provided Factories

 I have tried to provide factories (and tests) for each of the adapters that come with the Flysystem.
 Each come with there own setof required and optional options.
-I refer to the Flysystem documentation for more inforation.
+I refer to the Flysystem documentation for more information.

 ### Adapters